akassab/akassab-portfolio/posts/experiences/stallion-enterprises.md

 [![Affordable Self Storage At Port Colborne Logo](/images/stallion-enterprises-inc-1.jpeg)](https://pcss.stallioneic.com/)

-Affordable Port Colborne Self Storage is a customer focused self storage facility in Hamilton.
+Affordable Port Colborne Self Storage is a customer focused self storage facility in Hamilton owned by Stallion Enterprises International Cooperation.

 I worked remotely for the business owner for about a year, digitalizing their company and automating business logic.
 We started by developing a new design for the website and improving SEO; we devised a sketch and implemented a new look with Bootstrap and CSS.
 I then created a booking/checkout form with Angular 9 and Node.js and synchronized inventory with Google Sheets and MySQL.
 Customers could fill out the form and use Square API to make a credit card payment.
 After a completed payment, a storage is selected from the storage facility, and a password would be generated and assigned for the customer.
 Atrium – CDVI Americas, a web application, provides tools for those features, but we needed the process to be automated.
 I took it upon myself to create an [**npm library**](https://www.npmjs.com/package/http-atrium-cdvi) to perform API calls like _add user_, _set key code_, and _set access level_ to the web application, as there was no existing API.